April 15, 2021

 You can incorporate various arts, social sciences or science disciplines into your music degree, or combine an interest in music with another subject, such as theatre.
 You can also pursue a Bachelor of Arts with a major in music.

 Non-music majors can take elective classes to gain a greater understanding and appreciation of music.

-Outside the classroom, opportunities abound for students to take the lead in all kinds of musical endeavours.
-Join Paul Halley, the Grammy Award-winning music and chapel choir director in the College’s traditional chapel choir or perform in Big Night, our campus celebration of campus musical talent, or in a King’s Theatrical Society musical production.
-You can even put together a band or take part in the weekly open mic nights in the Wardroom.
+Paul Halley, the Grammy Award-winning composer, arranger and choir director leads the chapel choir.
+King’s also has a chorus that is open to singers of all skill levels.
+You can perform in Big Night, our campus celebration of campus musical talent, or in a King’s Theatrical Society musical production.
+You can even put together a band or take part in bi-weekly open mic nights in the Wardroom.